 Any of our commercial lenders will be happy to help answer that question.
 Additionally, here is a link to a useful chart, comparing the two loan programs (PPP vs. EIDL).

 Applications can now be submitted through Field & Main Bank.
 Call any one of our commercial lenders for assistance, we’ve listed their contact information below.

 Where can I apply?

-You can begin the process by filling out the application, which can be found here.
-It is a “fillable PDF,” so you can easily type your information into the application.
+You can begin the process by filling out the application on this fillable PDF.
+You can easily type your information into the application.
 Once the application is fully executed you can then print it, sign it and submit to any of our lenders.
 Of course, if you have any questions along the way, feel free to reach out to us for guidance.

 Are nonprofits eligible?

 Most 501(c)(3) nonprofits are eligible if they have less than 500 employees.
-To be sure, use this link.
+To be sure, check the SBA company size standards.

 Are faith-based organizations eligible?

 Yes, the SBA has clarified that faith-based organizations are eligible to receive SBA loans regardless of whether they provide secular social services.
-Please see the Faith-Based Organizations FAQ from the SBA at this link for additional information.
+Please review the Faith-Based Organizations FAQ from the SBA for additional information.